Grades and Grading

 S Satisfactory level of progress in dissertation seminar or biomedical research

 U Unsatisfactory level of progress in dissertation seminar or biomedical research

 NP No Pass:

 An incomplete grade must be requested by the student in writing, in advance of the end of the course.
 If the instructor approves the request, a written agreement is made regarding the work required and the due date.
 The new grade must be sent to the Registrar within six weeks of the last class.
 Failure to complete the assignment within six weeks will result in the Incomplete being changed to a grade of F The only exception is in Psychology where it is required that Independent Study courses and Assessment I or II must be completed by the end of late registration in order to be eligible for enrollment in the next term’s course sequence.

-Withdrawal after the midpoint of a course while failing or unauthorized withdrawal (This grade does not apply to DO, Doctor of Pharmacy programs)
+Withdrawal after the midpoint of a course while failing or unauthorized withdrawal (This grade does not apply to DO, Biomedical Science, or Doctor of Pharmacy programs)